texfaq/texfaq.github.io/FAQ-footintab.md

 ---

 The standard LaTeX `\footnote` command doesn't work in tables;
-the tabular environment (and its ''relations'') traps footnotes, and they can't escape to the bottom of the page.
+the tabular environment (and its "relations") traps footnotes, and they can't escape to the bottom of the page.
 As a result, you get footnote marks in the table, and nothing else.

 This accords with common typographic advice: footnotes and tables are reckoned not to mix.

-The solution, if you accept the advice, is to use ''table notes''.
+The solution, if you accept the advice, is to use "table notes".
 The package [`threeparttable`](https://ctan.org/pkg/threeparttable) provides table notes, and [`threeparttablex`](https://ctan.org/pkg/threeparttablex) additionally supports them in `longtable`s.  [`Threeparttable`](https://ctan.org/pkg/Threeparttable) works happily in